Extended Producer Responsibility (EPR) for Packaging

 – Maine Municipal Association

-Passing this law in Maine is a historic victory for our environment and for holding corporate polluters accountable, but the work is not over.
+Passing this law in Maine was a historic victory for our environment and for holding corporate polluters accountable, but the work is not over.
 We know that big corporations and plastic manufacturers will try to weaken the law as it’s implemented.
-Mainers will need to be tracking it every step of the way.
+NRCM will continue to track and protect the integrity of the program through every step of the way.

 There are still many things we can all do right now to protect and strengthen Maine’s EPR for Packaging law until the program is fully up and running.